M Health Fairview brand ending by next year with newly approved agreement

 The M Health Fairview logo, shown here on a sign outside Fairview Southdale Hospital in Edina, will disappear next year from hospitals and clinics operated by the health system that are not located on the University of Minnesota campus.

-“The M Health Fairview brand will sunset,” U President Dr. Rebecca Cunningham said during the meeting Friday.
+“The M Health Fairview brand will sunset,” U President Rebecca Cunningham said during the meeting Friday.

-Other details of the new agreement are not yet finalized and key points have been made public, since they’re part of a separate, still undisclosed agreement announced in November between Minneapolis-based Fairview and University of Minnesota Physicians.
+Other details of the deal have not yet been finalized and key points have not been made public, since they’re part of a separate, still-undisclosed agreement announced in November between Minneapolis-based Fairview and University of Minnesota Physicians.
 UMP is the group medical practice for doctors who treat patients at the university, conduct research and teach at the U Medical School.

-The university did not elaborate on exactly what this distinction means, but sources say it signals a weaker partnership — not surprising given significant public discord between the U and Fairview, particularly during the past four years.
+A weaker partnership is not surprising given significant public discord between the U and Fairview, particularly during the past four years.

 Volatility included the U’s public opposition to a 2022 plan by Fairview to merge with South Dakota-based Sanford Health.
 Fairview, in turn, opposed the U’s push in 2025 for the health system to merge its assets with a new nonprofit run by Duluth-based Essentia Health.

-Last spring, Minnesota Attorney General Keith Ellison stepped in to broker a deal before the current Fairview-U affiliation expires at the end of 2026.
+Last spring, Minnesota Attorney General Keith Ellison started brokering a deal before the current Fairview-U affiliation expires at the end of 2026.
 Ellison appointed a strategic facilitator and later a team of mediators to come up with the agreement that was announced this week.

 The particulars on how much variable funding might be available, what would trigger those payments and whether the total would equal existing payment levels is not detailed in the agreement approved Friday by the U’s regents.

 The 10-year deal starts in January 2027.
-That’s a shorter duration than the previous 30-year deal, which expires at the end of this year.
-It was launched in 1997 when Fairview acquired University of Minnesota Medical Center, the U’s massive teaching hospital in Minneapolis.
+The previous 30-year deal expires at the end of this year.
+That agreement was reached in 1997 when Fairview acquired the U’s Medical Center.

-The M Health Fairview brand launched in 2019 amid fanfare and optimism by the U, UMP and Fairview over a new chapter in their often-fraught relationship.
-Fairview had agreed to provide more financial support to the U, which would bolster the reach and reputation of the U Medical School and the reach of cutting-edge medical services provided by university doctors.
+The M Health Fairview brand was launched in 2019 amid fanfare and optimism by the U, UMP and Fairview over a new chapter in their often-difficult relationship.
+Fairview had agreed to provide more financial support to the U, which would bolster the reach and reputation of the U’s Medical School and cutting-edge medical services provided by university doctors.

-“That’s unacceptable,” Tolar told the Minnesota Star Tribune in 2019.
+“That’s unacceptable,” Tolar told the Star Tribune in 2019.
 “That’s unbelievably wrong.
 That’s social-justice wrong.”

 about the writer